Caregiver Responsibility

 Minimal Behaviors required of all East Bay Paratransit riders

 • Enter and exit the vehicle voluntarily.
-This means the rider should not require an inordinate amount of coaxing or any force and not require that a specific caregiver or family member be present.
 The rider must be able to follow the driver’s instructions.
+This means the rider should not require an inordinate amount of coaxing or any force, and not require that a specific caregiver or family member be present.

-• Not attempt to exit the vehicle whenever it stops: at stop signs, lights, in traffic, while picking up or dropping of other passengers.
+• Not attempt to exit the vehicle whenever it stops: at stop signs, lights, in traffic, while picking up or dropping off other riders.

 • Allow your mobility device to be secured to the vehicle.

-• Use abusive, threatening, or obscene language to other riders or any East Bay Paratransit staff.
+• Refrain from using abusive, threatening, inappropriate, racially insensitive, or obscene, language toward other riders, the driver, or East Bay Paratransit Staff.

 • Commit violent or illegal actions.

-• Fraudulently obtain East Bay Paratransit service for themselves or for others.
+• Must not fraudulently obtain paratransit service for themselves or for others.

-• Behave in ways that disrupt the service or delay the vehicle.
+• Refrain from behaving in ways that disrupt the service or delay the vehicle.

 Penalties

-The basic penalty for no-shows and late cancels is a 30-day suspension of service after six no-shows or late cancels in a calendar quarter.
+The penalty for no-shows and late cancels is an up to four (4) week suspension of service after six no-shows or late cancels in a calendar quarter.
 You will be warned in writing if you have accrued four no-shows or late cancels in a quarter.
 You are not penalized for no-shows or late cancels that occur because of sudden emergencies which make it impossible for you to cancel more than one hour before your trip.

-If you are notified that you will be suspended, you have the right to appeal.
+If you are notified that you will be suspended, you have the right to appeal, and will receive instructions on how to appeal with your suspension letter.

 Please download and read the Rider’s Guide for a detailed explanation of East Bay Paratransit policies.